-On Group level the various risk reports address the development of the Group's portfolios and resulting risks and are used to inform the Risk Committees, the Management Board and the Supervisory Board.
-Risk type specific reports (i.e. credit risk, market risk, operational risk, liquidity risk, etc.) are complemented by the ICAAP report (going concern and target rating perspective) and the report on the Integrated Stress Test, which aggregate the risk measurements from the various risk types and compare them with the available capital or risk taking capacity.
+On group level the various risk reports address the development of the group's portfolios and resulting risks to the risk committees, the management board as well as to the supervisory board.
+Risk type specific risk reports (i.e. credit risk, market risk, operational risk, liquidity risk etc.) are complemented by the ICAAP report (going-concern and target rating perspective) and the report on the Integrated Stress Test, which aggregate the risk measurements from the various risk types and compare them with the available capital or risk taking capacity.

-The quarterly Supervisory Board Risk Report summarizes the main results and findings of the various risk type specific reports and the ICAAP report, with a particular focus on the risk developments in the last quarter, as well as the utilization of the risk taking capacity (going concern and target rating perspective) in relation to the approved Group risk appetite and the risk tolerance level.
-The report for the Risk Committee of the Supervisory Board goes further into detail and also discusses the Group's risk appetite, its implementation, adequate risk pricing, and the adequacy of the remuneration system from a risk perspective.
+The quarterly Supervisory Board Risk Report summarizes the main results and findings of the various risk type specific risk reports and the ICAAP report, with a particular focus on the risk developments in the last quarter, as well as the utilization of the risk taking capacity (going-concern and target rating perspective) in relation to the approved Group Risk Appetite and the Risk Tolerance level.
+The Report for the Risk Committee of the Supervisory Board goes further into detail and also discusses the group's risk appetite, its implementation, risk adequate pricing, and the risk adequacy of the remuneration system.

-The ICAAP report provides a monthly analysis to the Management Board on the development of the overall risk situation in the target rating perspective (economic capital, 99.92%, 1 year) and the going concern perspective (VaR, 95%, 1 year), the development of the respective coverage potential (internal capital and risk taking capacity), broken down from the Group level to single unit level, and comparing the actual development with the economic capital budget.
+The ICAAP Report provides a monthly analysis to the management board on the development of the overall risk situation in the target rating perspective (Economic Capital 99.92%, 1 year) and the going concern (VaR 95%, 1 year), the development of the respective coverage potentials (Internal Capital and Risk Taking Capacity), broken down from the group level to a single unit view, and comparing the actual development with the Economic Capital budget.

-The report on the results from the Integrated Stress Test provides an analysis to the Management Board in particular of the effect of the multi-year stress scenario on the CET1 ratio in relation to the risk tolerance level that is defined by the Group's risk appetite.
+The Report on the Results from the Integrated Stress Test provides an analysis to management boards in particular about the effect of the multi-year stress scenario on the CET1 ratio in relation to the Risk Tolerance Level that is defined in the group's risk appetite.

-The Portfolio Report provides comprehensive information to the Management Board on the development of credit exposures and risk in the segments corporate, retail, FI and sovereign over the last quarter.
-Broken down from the Group level exposure and risk, developments are reported on unit and segment level.
-This also includes the utilization of portfolio limits on country level, the development of customer ratings, average probabilities of default, collateralization, forbearance, and credit concentration measures.
+The Portfolio Report provides comprehensive information to the management board on the development of credit exposures and risk in the segments corporate, retail, FI and sovereign over the last quarter.
+Broken down from the group level exposure and risk, developments are reported on unit and segment level.
+This includes also the utilization of portfolio thresholds on country level, the development of customer ratings, average probabilities of default, collateralization, forbearance, and credit concentrations measures.

-The Default Report provides the Management Board with an analysis of the development of the Group's defaulted exposure over the last quarter.
-Broken down into unit and segment level, the development is further segregated into gross inflows and outflows of defaulted exposure, including an analysis of the largest inflows and outflows of defaulted exposure as well as forbearance cases.
+The Default Report provides the management board with an analysis on the development of the group's defaulted exposure over the last quarter.
+Broken down to unit and segment level the development is further segregated into gross inflows and outflows of the defaulted exposure, including an analysis of the largest inflows and outflows of the defaulted ex-posure as well as forbearance cases.

 The semi-annual FX Lending Report is focused on foreign currency exposures to customers that are considered unhedged.
-It provides the Management Board with an analysis of the risk profile of the Group's foreign currency lending and includes the retail segment, the corporate segment and unhedged non-bank FIs on head office level.
-It is also part of the regulatory risk reports and the report for the Risk Committee of the Supervisory Board.
+It provides the management board with an analysis of the risk profile of the group's foreign currency lending and includes the retail segment, the corporate segment as well as unhedged non-bank FIs on head office level.
+It is also part of the Supervisory Risk Reports and the Report for the Risk Committee of the Supervisory Board.